eyaler/ediking/README.md

 - Drag and drop HTML content and links to grab code
 - Direct editing of the iframe (aka designMode) reflected in the code editor
 - Use gunDB or Nostr for persistence, sharing and collaborative editing
-- Multiline indentation, syntax highlighting and other code editor niceties
+- Syntax highlighting and other code editor niceties

 ### Fun
-- Recursion: https://tfi.la/e#recur (LLM is disabled to prevent browser crash)
+- Recursion (code = ediKing): https://tfi.la/e#recur (LLM is disabled to prevent browser crash)
 - Alien translation airlock: https://tfi.la/e?loop&prompt=Communicate+with+the+aliens+using+text%2C+shapes+and+colors.+Change+the+prevoius+message+and+make+it+even+more+psychedelic%21#%3C!DOCTYPE%20html%3E%0A%3Chtml%20lang%3D%22en%22%3E%0A%3Cbody%3E%0A%3Ch1%3EMessage%20to%20the%20aliens...%3C%2Fh1%3E%0A%3C%2Fbody%3E%0A%3C%2Fhtml%3E (when LLM is available)